Disposing of Hazardous Waste in New York City Since 1965

 Hazardous Waste Disposal in New York City

 Hazardous waste disposal in New York City and on Long Island has been provided by ADCO Environmental Services, LLC since 1965.
-We offer waste management services throughout the 5 boroughs, all of Long Island (Suffolk and Nassau Counties), the Yonkers area and the suburbs in Connecticut.
+ADCO offers waste management services throughout the 5 boroughs, all of Long Island (Suffolk and Nassau Counties), the Yonkers area and the suburbs in Connecticut as well as Jersey.

-We are a full-service waste management company offering turnkey cradle to grave waste disposal services for all types of hazardous and non-hazardous waste streams you may find at your facility with one exception and that is we do not dispose of Class 1 explosives.
-ADCO can offer you a wide range of disposal and treatment options for your hazardous and non-hazardous waste streams as well even radioactive waste.
+ADCO is a full service waste management company offering turnkey cradle to grave waste disposal services for all types of hazardous and non-hazardous waste streams you may find at your facility with one exception and that is we do not dispose of Class 1 explosives.
+ADCO can offer a wide range of disposal and treatment options for your hazardous and non-hazardous waste streams as well as radioactive waste.

-New York’s Options For Hazardous & Radioactive Waste
+The Big Apple Has Options For Disposing Of Hazardous & Radioactive Wastes

 ADCO can supply all types and sizes of USDOT approved shipping containers or we can help you locate a supplier you may use on your own!
 We can even offer you with overpacking options if your shipping container the waste is contained in is not roadworthy and in need of being replaced.